-If you are a candidate for county, city, federal, state, or judicial office you must file nomination petitions with the minimum number of valid sponsor signatures.
-Those signing your nomination papers must be a registered voter regardless of their political party, and eligible to vote in your contest.
-Each signer will provide his/her printed name, signature, residence address, city, on the petition, and sign in the presence of the candidate or circulator.
+If you are not filing Signatures-in-Lieu petitions, and you are a candidate for county, city, federal, state, or judicial office, you must file nomination petitions with the minimum number of sponsor signatures.

+Those signing your nomination papers must be a registered voter and eligible to vote for your contest.
+Each signer must provide their printed name, signature, residence address, city, and sign in the presence of the candidate or circulator.

-- The petition will not be accepted if any information including the circulator's affidavit is not completed in full. - All nomination petitions must be received by the close of the filing period. - You can use any of the qualified signatures from your 'signature in lieu' petition for your nomination signatures. - A candidate may sign his/her own petition. - A registered voter can sign multiple candidate petitions; however, a registered voter cannot sign for more candidates than the number of positions available for nomination.
+- The petition will not be accepted if any information including the circulator's affidavit is not completed in full. - All nomination petitions must be received by the close of the filing period. - A candidate may sign their own petition. - A registered voter may not sign for more candidates than the number of positions available for nomination.